Adolescents Play a Key Role in Their Own ADHD Diagnosis and Treatment

 • Prescribing medications approved by the U.S. Food and Drug Administration (FDA), and behavioral therapy, if possible, depending on the preferences of the family and adolescent;

-• If applicable, considering needs and risks around driving (teens with ADHD are involved in nearly four times as many car accidents than teens without ADHD) when developing a treatment plan.
+• If applicable, considering needs and risks around driving when developing a treatment plan.

 Parents, adolescents, and healthcare providers need to know about the best practices for ADHD diagnosis and treatment among adolescents.
 It is especially important that adolescents play an active role in the process to diagnose and treat their ADHD.
 This way, adolescents are empowered to take care of their own wellbeing and can control their ADHD treatment in a way that best fits their needs and supports their health and development.